What Is It?

 Licensing and tax requirements:

 - You must have a business license tax certificate from FAS to operate a short-term rental in the City of Seattle.

-- Starting in January 2019, all short-term rentals must meet new requirements for a regulatory license and nightly taxes.
-See the business licensing rules and taxation rules (links below) or visit the FAS Short-Term Rental webpage for more information.
+- Starting in January 2019, all short-term rentals must meet new requirements for a regulatory license.
+See the business licensing rules (link below) or visit the FAS Short-Term Rental webpage for more information.

 - The state Department of Health may also require you to get a transient accommodation license.